 When Bayou Bend is closed, you can visit the gardens on a virtual tour.

 ► To take your tour, text BAYOU to 56512

-In 1925, Miss Ima Hogg and her brothers, Will and Mike, selected 14 acres of natural woodlands and winding ravines for their home in the newly developed Houston neighborhood of River Oaks.
-Miss Hogg began planning the gardens before construction began on the home in 1927.
+In 1925, Ima Hogg and her brothers, Will and Mike, selected 14 acres of natural woodlands and winding ravines for their home in the newly developed Houston neighborhood of River Oaks.
+She began planning the gardens before construction began on the home in 1927.
 The gardens at Bayou Bend reflect her love of beauty, flowers, and natural woodlands; her passion for history and all things classical; her meticulous eye for detail, proportion, and scale; her keen sense of color; her hands-on, experimental approach to gardening; and her continuous personal supervision.

-Miss Hogg created formal gardens that reflect the Country Place era (1880–1920) in American landscape design, garden formats that were outgrowths of the classical architecture of the house, formal garden "rooms" extending from the house, and classical muses as themes.
+Ima Hogg created formal gardens that reflect the Country Place era (1880–1920) in American landscape design, garden formats that were outgrowths of the classical architecture of the house, formal garden "rooms" extending from the house, and classical muses as themes.
 She selected a goddess (Diana) and two muses (Clio and Euterpe) from Greek mythology to anchor her north gardens.

 The Woodland Ravines

 The beauty of native trees and shrubs form a spectacular backdrop to the formal gardens surrounding the house at Bayou Bend.
 Ima Hogg’s desire was that the surrounding woodlands remain more or less natural, as they are today.
 The River Oaks Garden Club and the Museum’s head of gardens and landscape operations, Bart Brechter, are guided by a master plan adopted to ensure that the gardens and surrounding woodlands continue into perpetuity as a historic, but not static, site.
 The gardens remain a living testament to Ima Hogg’s life, vision, and generosity in Houston.